-- Refresh upstream on state change like stock status
+- Refresh upstream on state changes like stock status

-- Refresh upstream on content change like product description
+- Refresh upstream on content changes like product description

 - Great uptime with a headless distributed frontend

 eCommerce is a different beast than purely authored content like in a blog.
-With eCommerce you have states that are updated based on import feeds, marketing content updates and of course transaction based updates.
-When you are selling products the stock is updated and you want the frontend to reflect this.
+With eCommerce, you have updated states based on import feeds, marketing content updates, and transaction-based updates.
+When you are selling products, the stock is updated, and you want the front end to reflect this.

 Pulling the stock information dynamically from the frontend might not seem like a big deal.
-But today the requirements for site speed due to the introduction of core web vitals you should limit the number of backend requests during runtime if you are designing for site speed.
+But with today's requirements for site speed due to the introduction of core web vitals, you should limit the number of backend requests during runtime if you are designing for site speed.

-If you have an event driven system you can update upstream any time a title, price, picture or stock information is updated.
-With Crystallize webhooks trigger change in products and rich marketing content as well as order states.
+If you have an event-driven system, you can update upstream any time a title, price, picture, or stock information is updated.
+Crystallized webhooks trigger changes in products, rich marketing content, and order states.
 Useful to keep the frontend fully updated and make sure you do not sell out an inventory that you do not have.